Vercel

 Traction

 In a June 2023 interview, Guillermo Rauch shared that Vercel grew in revenue from $1 million in 2019 revenue to $5 million in 2020.
-It then grew its revenue to $24 million in 2021.
-As of June 2023, the company was at $50 million in revenue.
+By June 2023, the company was at $50 million in revenue.
+In March 2024, Vercel surpassed $100 million in ARR.
 At the announcement of its Series C funding round in June 2021, Vercel had seen significant growth in traffic to all sites and apps on its network, nearly doubling from October 2020.
 The number of sites among the world’s largest 10K websites that use Next.js grew 50% in the same time frame between 2020 and 2021.

 Valuation

-In November 2021, Vercel raised a $150 million Series D at a $2.5 billion valuation led by GGV, bringing the company’s total funding amount to $313 million.
-Previous investors included Accel, Bedrock, GV, Greenoaks, Tiger Global, 8VC, and individual investors like Nat Friedman (CEO of GitHub), Jordan Walke (Creator of React), and Matias Woloski (Founder/CTO of Auth0).
-Based on the company’s reported 2021 revenue of $24 million, Series D would represent a 104x revenue multiple.
+In May 2024, Vercel raised a $250 million Series E round led by Accel, with participation from Tiger Global Management and Google Ventures, valuing the company at $3.3 billion.
+This brought Vercel's total funding to $563 million.
+Previous investors included Bedrock, Greenoaks, Tiger Global, 8VC, and individual investors like Nat Friedman (CEO of GitHub), Jordan Walke (Creator of React), and Matias Woloski (Founder/CTO of Auth0).
+As of September 2024, Vercel's valuation on secondary markets has risen slightly to $3.4 billion.

 Key Opportunities